bhmdev/tictactoe/README.md

 **Planning Process**

 The landing page to have Tic Tac Toe as a string, as well as a form/interactive buttons to signup and login.
-There will be form-fields to type in your email/username and password
+There will be form-fields to type in your email/username and password.

-On the gameplay page will have the tic tac toe playing field made with basic CSS, specifically with the use of borders
+On the gameplay page will have the tic tac toe playing field made with basic CSS, specifically with the use of borders.

 On the top left corner of the page, there will be a button that changes color to denote who’s turn it is, X or O. Plan on using Bootstrap for these buttons/as well as a command that will change the after a move has been set.